-- Set up the bar and cooking area with the necessary props so that the robot is able to see and grab what it needs based on its physical capabilities. - Understand what it is that the teams will be demonstrating and ensure that the environment is set up properly so as to not obtain undue delays. - Instruct the 'guests' and make certain that at any time there are no more than 10 people in the scenario in total (including TC, trustees etc). - Make certain that there is a TC member for every robot that participates in the challenge who writes down the best achievements of the robot in order to compare them with each other for the scoring.
+- Understand what it is that the teams will be demonstrating and ensure that the environment is set up properly so as to not obtain undue delays. - Make certain that at any time there are no more than 6 people in the scenario in total (including TC, trustees etc). - Make certain that there is a TC member for every robot that participates in the challenge who writes down the best achievements of the robot in order to compare them with each other for the scoring.